abubow/ProgrammingConcepts/Python/Basic_Concepts/README.md

 Python is available for Windows, Mac, and Linux.
 You may install Python from the [Python website](https://www.python.org/downloads/).
 ### Syntax
 Python is a programming language that is interpreted and compiled.
 It is designed to be highly readable and easy to use.
+Check the above given example files to understand the syntax.
+If you stil have any questions, please feel free to contact me.
+I will be happy to help you.
+Or you can check the [Python website Documentation](https://docs.python.org/3/tutorial/index.html).
 ### Key Terms
 #### Interpreter
 An interpreter is a program that executes other programs.
 Python is an interpreted Language meaning that it is not require to be compiled before it can be executed.